 Table of Contents

 Can we stop sin cold turkey?
 The Bible says that believers can obtain instant victory as a gift from Jesus Christ.
 For all of God’s gifts are available to the believers through His promises.
 And they receive them by faith.
-Peter referred to these assurances as “exceeding great and precious promises” and affirms us that “by these ye might be partakers of the divine nature” (2 Peter 1:4).
+The Lord assures, you can be “saved to the uttermost” (Hebrews 7:25), be “more than conqueror” (Romans 8:37) and “always triumph” (2 Corinthians 2:14).

 Paul wrote, “But thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).
 People do not earn victory by their efforts, or deserve it because of any goodness.
 The only thing they need to do is ask for it and then act on it.
 And God will give them the victory through His Son.
 For He is the only One who has ever gained complete victory over Satan.
 And He, in turn, will give this same victory to His children.